hackertron/getignore/README.md

 ## Features

-- Works completely offline with bundled templates
+- Works offline after initial template download
+- Auto-downloads templates from GitHub when first used
 - Simple command-line interface
 - Supports over 200 different technologies and frameworks
 - Case-insensitive template matching
 - Confirmation before overwriting existing files
+- Templates organized by category for easy browsing

+## How it Works

+The first time you run the tool, it will:
+1. Create a `.gitignore-cli` directory in your home folder
+2. Download all templates from GitHub's gitignore repository
+3. Store them locally for fast, offline use

+All subsequent uses will be instant and offline, using the cached templates.

 ## Template Structure

 The templates are organized in the following structure:
-- Root directory: Common templates for popular languages and frameworks
+- Main: Common templates for popular languages and frameworks
-- `Global/`: Templates for various editors, tools, and operating systems
+- Global: Templates for various editors, tools, and operating systems
-- `community/`: Specialized templates for other tools and frameworks
+- Community: Specialized templates for other tools and frameworks

 ## License